cristiandc01/HomeCAN_Relay/README.md

-# HomeCAN relay Firmware for STM32
+# HomeCAN Relay Firmware For STM32

 This firmware allows you to create a configurable 6ch relay node controlled via canbus

 ## How it works?
 Simply use the canbus line present on the stm32 chips connected to a transceiver to drive up to 6 outputs.
-All enriched with state saving in eeprom and serial programming of the node ID
+All enriched with state saving in memory and 6 voltage input.

 ## The PCB